Grenosaurus/Chatbot/README.md

 llm_model\[LLM_MODEL]
 ```

 and the embedded data should be available first for this program to execute the chatbot and work correctly.
+If the above path is used then the folder must be created in the working directory.

 ## Disclaimer